South Carolina Nursing Home Abuse Lawyers

 Schedule a free legal consultation with our compassionate team today.
 We do not charge any fees upfront to get started on your case, and we only collect fees if and when we recover compensation for your loved one.

 Schedule a free consultation today by calling or filling out our online contact form.
 Our dedicated personal injury attorneys can meet with you in Columbia, Rock Hill, Myrtle Beach, Charleston, or anywhere else in South Carolina.
-We can come to your home or hospital room, wherever is most convenient.
+Additionally, we can come to your home or hospital room, wherever is most convenient.

 Mickle and Bass: South Carolina Personal Injury Lawyers